biringanya/opensource-learning-tools/list.md

 # Open Source Learning Tools

 *A compendium of open source tools which can be used with an instructional goal.*
+---

+Since a few years ago I've been collecting some pieces of code which can be used for solving instructional goals.
+The main idea behind this collection is to ensemble some of this tools in a platform where peers could organize their own courses.

+Each group would be able to choose which tools to use to solve their needs.
+The platform could host open or closed classrooms and offer the p2p courses as a marketplace for individuals, groups or collectives.

+---

 ## PAD
 - [Etherpad](http://etherpad.org/)